VMI–Virginia Tech football rivalry

 The VMI–Virginia Tech football rivalry is an American college football rivalry between the Keydets of Virginia Military Institute and the Hokies of Virginia Tech (formerly known as the Virginia Polytechnic Institute "Fighting Gobblers").
-The teams first played in 1894 and last played in 1984.
-They are scheduled to meet again in 2026, after a 42-year hiatus.
+The teams first played in 1894 and last played in 2026.
 The two schools are only about 80 miles apart in western Virginia and were in the same conference (the Southern Conference) from 1924 to 1964.